markdownlint/markdownlint/docs/creating_rules.md

 ## Document objects

-The check takes a single parameter `'doc'`, which is an object containing a representation of the markdown document along with several helper functions used for making rules.
+The check takes a single parameter `doc`, which is an object containing a representation of the markdown document along with several helper functions used for making rules.
 The [doc.rb](../lib/mdl/doc.rb) file is documented using rdoc, and you will want to take a look there to see all the methods you